John List (murderer): Murders

 On November 9, 1971, List murdered his mother, wife, and three children, using his 9mm Steyr 1912 semi-automatic handgun and his father's Colt .22 calibre revolver.
 While his children were at school, he shot his wife, Helen, 47, in the back of the head, then his mother, Alma, 84, above the left eye.
 As his daughter, Patricia, 16, and younger son, Frederick, 13, arrived home from school, List shot each of them in the back of the head.
 After making himself lunch, List drove to his bank to close his and his mother's bank accounts, then to Westfield High School to watch his elder son, John Frederick, 15, play in a soccer game.
 After driving John Frederick home, List shot him repeatedly because, as misfire evidence showed, his son attempted to defend himself.

 List placed the bodies of his wife and children on sleeping bags in the mansion's ballroom.
 He left his mother's body in her apartment in the attic.
 In a five-page letter to his pastor found on the desk in his study, List claimed that he saw too much evil in the world, and he had killed his mother, wife, and three children to save their souls.
-He then cleaned the various crime scenes, removed his picture from all family photographs in the house, tuned a radio to a religious station, lowered the temperature to preserve the bodies, and departed.
+He then cleaned the various crime scenes, removed his picture from all family photographs in the house, turned the radio on to a religious station, lowered the temperature to preserve the bodies, and departed.